Nickodhiambo/Password-Manager-Application/README.md

 For queries or feedback, please reach out to us at:

 - Winfred Kioko - Winffredkalondu@gmail.com
-- Nick Odhiambo - (Your Contact Information)
+- Nick Odhiambo - nodhiambo01@gmail.com